jnejati/WProfX/README.md

 - Run `analyze.py` with python > 3.3

-Anlaysi output format
+Output JSON file
 -----
 The output of `analyze.py` is a `JSON` file which embodies all activities involved in a page load process.
-Moreover, it will give information about start and end time of activities and moe interestingly the dependency relationship between such activities.
+Moreover, it gives information about start and end time of activities and more interestingly the dependency relationship between such activities.

-A sample genereated `JSON` file can be found at the output directory.
+A sample genereated `JSON` file can be found at the `output` directory.

 For each URL, a list of  entries carry information about all objects involved in processing that URL.
-Information include start/end time, mimeType and whether that each object has been called from a script or from the main HTML source.
+Information include start/end times, mimeType and whether that each object has been called from a script or from the main HTML source.

 ```json
 "url": "http://www.cnn.com/",